Man loses arm in alligator attack outside Florida bar

 "He was yelling and swimming toward the shoreline," Hidalgo told The Daily Sun in an interview Sunday afternoon.
 "I ran and dragged him up onto the sand.
 I was scared to get close to the water because it was dark out."

 The Florida Fish and Wildlife Conservation Commission is investigating the incident.
 After the attack, the agency sent a nuisance alligator trapper to the scene, who located the alligator and removed it from the property.
-The animal, which measured was humanely killed, the agency said.
+The animal was humanely killed, the agency said.

 for more features.